M.I.A. (rapper): 1975–1999: Early life

-Mathangi "Maya" Arulpragasam was born on 18 July 1975, in Hounslow, London, the daughter of Arul Pragasam, a Sri Lankan Tamil engineer, writer and activist, and his wife, Kala, a seamstress.
-Her first name is derived from the Hindu goddess, Matangi.
-When she was six months old, her family moved to Jaffna in northern Sri Lanka, where her brother was born.
+M.I.A. was born Mathangi "Maya" Arulpragasam on 18 July 1975, in Hounslow, London.
+She is the daughter of Arul Pragasam, a Sri Lankan Tamil engineer, writer and activist, and his wife, Kala, a seamstress.
+M.I.A.'s first name is derived from the Hindu goddess, Matangi.
+When M.I.A. was six months old, her family moved to Jaffna in northern Sri Lanka, where her brother was born.
 There, her father adopted the name Arular and became a political activist and founding member of the Eelam Revolutionary Organisation of Students (EROS), a political Tamil group affiliated with the LTTE.
-The first 11 years of Arulpragasam's life were marked by displacement caused by the Sri Lankan Civil War.
-Her family went into hiding from the Sri Lankan Army, and Arulpragasam had little contact with her father during this period.
+The first 11 years of M.I.A.'s life were marked by displacement caused by the Sri Lankan Civil War.
+Her family went into hiding from the Sri Lankan Army, and she had little contact with her father during this period.
 She has described her family as living in "big-time" poverty during her childhood but also recalls some of her happiest memories from growing up in Jaffna.
-Maya attended Catholic convent schools such as the Holy Family Convent, Jaffna, where she developed her art skills—painting in particular—to work her way up her class.
+She attended Catholic convent schools such as the Holy Family Convent, Jaffna, where she developed her art skills—painting in particular—to work her way up her class.

-Due to safety concerns, Arulpragasam's mother moved with her children to Madras in India, where they lived in a derelict house and received sporadic visits from their father, who was introduced to the children as their "uncle" in order to protect them.
+Due to safety concerns, M.I.A.'s mother moved with her children to Madras in India, where they lived in a derelict house and received sporadic visits from their father, who was introduced to the children as their "uncle" in order to protect them.
 The family, minus Arular, then resettled in Jaffna temporarily, only to see the war escalate further in northeast Sri Lanka.
-During this time, nine-year-old Arulpragasam's primary school was destroyed in a government raid.
+During this time, the primary school of nine-year-old M.I.A. was destroyed in a government raid.